gardener/etcd-druid/docs/development/updating-documentation.md

 All documentation for `etcd-druid` resides in [docs](https://github.com/gardener/etcd-druid/tree/master/docs) directory.
 If you wish to update the existing documentation or create new documentation files then read on.

-## Prerequisite: Setup mkdocs locally
+## Prerequisite: Setup Mkdocs locally
 [Material for Mkdocs](https://squidfunk.github.io/mkdocs-material/) is used to generate GitHub Pages from all the Markdown files present under the [docs](https://github.com/gardener/etcd-druid/tree/master/docs) directory.
 To locally validate that the documentation renders correctly, it is recommended that you perform the following setup.

 * Install python3 if not already installed.